RefactoringGuru/refactoring-examples/interactive-en-before/csharp/change-unidirectional-association-to-bidirectional.md

 Now you can change the property setter in the <code>Order</code> class so that it adds the current order object to the list of user orders.

+The exact code in the control modifier depends on the degree of association.
+If <code>Customer</code> cannot be <code>null</code>, you can get by without checking it for <code>null</code> but in that case you should check the argument for <code>null</code>.

+Nonetheless, the basic scheme is always the same: first you "un-associate" the currently associated object so that it removes the reference to your object, then the association is replaced with a new object, and then a reverse reference to your object is added in the new object.

 If you want to modify the reference via the customer class, the class must set the property value in the referenced order object:

 Let's run the final compile and test.